-It is a special part of pregnancy where you get to see your baby for the 1st time.
-Depending on when it’s done and the baby’s position, you may be able to see the baby’s hands,legs and other body parts.
+Ultrasounds are a special part of pregnancy where you get to see your baby for the 1st time.
+Depending on when it’s done and the baby’s position, you may be able to see the baby’s hands, legs and other body parts.

-A woman who is average weight before getting pregnant should gain 12 to 16 kgs after becoming pregnant.
-Underweight women should gain 13 to 18 kgs.
-And overweight women may need to gain only 07 to 11 kgs during pregnancy.
+A woman who is of an average weight before getting pregnant should gain 12 to 16 kg during pregnancy.
+Underweight women should gain 13 to 18 kg.
+And, overweight women may need to gain only 7 to 11 kg during pregnancy.

-Under certain conditions, it is now acceptable for women to attempt a trial of labor (an attempt to deliver the baby vaginally after a previous C-section) in order to complete a vaginal delivery.
-Many women now have a successful vaginal birth after cesarean (known as VBAC).
-However, it is advisable to carry out the procedure of pregnancy only at the hospitals which are capable of handling high-risk pregnancies, since it involves the risk of uterine rupture.
+Yes.
+Under certain conditions, it is now acceptable for women to attempt a trial of labour (an attempt to deliver the baby vaginally after a previous C-section) in order to complete a vaginal delivery.
+Many women now have a successful vaginal births after cesarean (known as VBAC).
+However, it is advisable to do so only under good care at hospitals which are capable of handling high-risk pregnancies, since it involves the risk of uterine rupture.

-Ovulation lasts for 12 to 48 hours, but you are potentially fertile for up to seven days, and maybe up to 10 days, according to the most optimistic studies.
-Ovulation period/ Fertile window can be predicted by Ovulation kits, scans, blood tests.
-This is because sperm can survive up to five days in the female reproductive tract.
+Ovulation lasts for 12 to 48 hours but you are potentially fertile for up to seven days, and sometimes even up to 10 days, according to the most optimistic studies.
+Ovulation period/fertile window can be predicted by ovulation kits, scans, blood tests.
+A sperm can survive up to five days in the female reproductive tract.